chucklesoclock/pdf-page-count/README.md

 # pdf-page-count
-Counts all the pages of all the PDFs in a directory
+Counts all the pages of all the PDFs in a directory.
+A very specific tool for a very specific task which burdened my partner.

 ## Usage